goioc/di/README.md

 If you run it, you should be able to observe a neat weather forecast at http://localhost:8080/weather?city=London (or for any other city).

 Of course, for such a simple example it may look like an overkill.
-But for larger projects with many interconnected services with complicated business-logic, it can really simplify your life!
+But for larger projects with many interconnected services with complicated business logic, it can really simplify your life!

 ## Looks nice...
 Give me some details!